r3d91ll/HADES-PathRAG/src/docproc/docproc_readme.md

 ## Overview

-The document processing module provides a unified interface for processing various document formats including PDF, HTML, code files, and structured data formats (JSON, XML, YAML).
-It converts them to standardized formats for both RAG pipeline ingestion and direct model inference.
+The document processing module provides a unified interface for processing a wide range of document formats.
+It converts them to standardized formats for both RAG pipeline ingestion and direct model inference, supporting comprehensive document processing needs.

 ## Key Components